 There is a shift happening in innovative product design--and it's putting people at the center of it.

 The benefit of bringing together students from different backgrounds—engineering, business, and industrial design—represents the students’ first real-world lesson.

 A new master's degree route at MIT will harness the power of design, management and engineering.

 It’s a pretty safe bet that if you’re a mechanical engineer, you know the bare minimum about industrial design and even less about business.
 This makes for some pretty distinct silos that should in...

 Matthew S. Kressy named to lead, develop, and teach new track.

 Cacophony has taken over Matt Kressy’s MIT class.
 But the noise is planned, and soon, he hopes, it will become music.

 Leadership by Design: Innovation Process and Culture

-Mastering Design Thinking (self-paced online)
+Mastering Design Thinking (online)

 Sign Up for Email Updates on Executive Education Programs